MPloier/HTLJourney/README.md

 # HTLJourney
 <p>This repository represents my journey of java
-development starting at the second grade of the higher technical college in steyr</p>
+development starting at the third grade of the higher technical college in steyr</p>